Updated August 24, 2020

 The working group’s full report is available for public review.

 Available classroom and laboratory space was reduced by as much 70 percent because of the required 6-foot distancing for desks, chairs and/or workspaces.
-The mode of instruction for nearly 75 percent of the fall courses that were scheduled face-to-face, about 2,500, are being adjusted.
-The full list of fall courses and adjustments will be announced in mid to late July 2020.
+At the end of June, the faculty chose new course formats that had course offerings at 77% fully online or hybrid and 23% fully in-person.
+In response to the recent increase in COVID cases on Oʻahu, faculty have revisited those choices, and with the safety of students, staff and faculty in mind, have reduced fully in-person courses to just 4% of all courses.
+The full list of fall courses and adjustments was to be announced in mid- to late-July 2020.
 The course delivery formats include:

 - Students meet in a classroom and/or teaching laboratory modified for social distancing